modalitysystems/modalitysoftware-docs/twa/Teamwork-Analytics-Report-Development-Process.md

 ### Data Schema

 The Data Schema is the store of basic data.
-It is comprised of SQL Tables and SQL Views and the data, The backend development team design and maintain the data schema.
+It is comprised of SQL Tables and SQL Views and the data.
+The backend development team design and maintain the data schema.
 The Data schema is subject to regular changes and optimisation.
 Reports do not directly access data from the Data Schema.

 Data Schema includes: